-What should I expect in terms of downtime and recovery from the InstaLift procedure?
-Will I need to take time off of work?
+Should I expect downtime and recovery from the InstaLift procedure?

 After your InstaLift procedure, you may want to take the evening off to relax, particularly if you desire to keep your procedure private.
 However, we have had some patients go out to dinner following the procedure.